Cricket World Player Of The Week - Martin Guptill

 And if the visitors hoped that a change in format might rein in the man from Auckland they were wrong.
 He was in even more prolific in the opening Twenty20 International, striking an unbeaten 91 from 54 balls as New Zealand eased past Zimbabwe’s total of 159 for eight with ease.

 Overall his week’s statistics record a total of 253 runs from 203 balls at an average of 126.5 and a strike rate of over 124.
-On top of this, his total of 13 sixes for the week contributed to some frightening figures for the visiting side’s bowlers, with Brian Vitori’s analysis of one for 105 from nine overs in the third ODI the joint second most expensive in the format’s 3237-match history.
+On top of this, his total of 13 sixes for the week contributed to some frightening figures for the visiting side’s bowlers, with Brian Vitori’s analysis of one for 105 from nine overs in the third ODI the in the format’s 3237-match history.

 Since making his first-class debut for his state side, Auckland, in 2006 – he had earlier represented them at both Under-17 and Under-19 level – Guptill has become one of New Zealand’s most dependable batsmen in all forms of cricket, especially the limited-overs formats.
 His record at the top of the order in One-Day Internationals in particular stands out – almost 2000 runs at an average of over 40 and a strike rate of over 82 – when the twin facts that he plays much of his cricket on the traditionally seamer-friendly New Zealand pitches, and fronts up a fragile batting line-up are taken into account.